McStasMcXtrace/Schools/ESS_May_2021/Thursday_May_6th/1_Samples_I/Practical/README.md

 # PART 2 - Powder scattering
 Start a new instrument simulation, but this time start with the PSI_DMC instrument model that is included in the McStas distribution.
 Look into the instrument file and find the sample.
-Run a simulation wuth the default parameters and see if the result make sense.
+Run a simulation with the default parameters and see if the result make sense.

 Now try to modify the instrument to resolve the signal in the vertical direction.
 We will do this by increasing the height of the banana shaped detector: 'options="banana, theta y auto limits bins=20", yheight=0.3' in th eappropriate place.